2025 SISD Foundation for Excellence in Education

 Write a personal essay

 This essay is one of the largest factors of your final judges’ ratings.
 Here’s your chance to make a good impression.
 Be sincere and take time to submit your best work, taking time to consider grammar, spelling, and organization.
-The essay you submit should not be a first draft.
+The essay you submit should not be a first draft and should show that you put in the effort to present your best work.

 Tell us your story.
 How have your personal, economic, or family considerations created the person you are today?
 If you’ve experienced any obstacles, how did you overcome those, too?
 Be positive.
 We want to hear about your life, accomplishments, and goals and how these scholarships will help propel you into your future, academically and professionally.